-The EU Directive 2012 / 18 / EU on the control of major accident hazards, commonly referred to as the SEVESO III Directive, replaces Directive 96 / 82 / EC.
+The EU Directive 2012/18/EU on the control of major accident hazards, commonly referred to as the SEVESO III Directive, replaces Directive 96/82/EC.
 The Directive aims to prevent major accident hazards involving dangerous substances and chemicals and the limitation of their consequences for people and the environment.
 This has been implemented by the COMAH Regulations of 2015.
-The policy and practice of the Health and Safety Authority (HSA), a prescribed body, in relation to Seveso sites is set out in technical land-use planning advice to Planning Authorities (see Chapter 12: Implementation and Monitoring).
+The policy and practice of the Health and Safety Authority (HSA), a prescribed body, in relation to Seveso sites is set out in technical land-use planning advice to Planning Authorities.
+Revised guidance is anticipated and will inform implementation of HSA advice.

-The location of the SEVESO sites in the County are mapped on the Development Plan maps.
+The location of the current SEVESO sites in the County are mapped on the Development Plan maps.
 These are indicated below and are correct at time of adoption of this Plan but may be subject to change over the lifetime of the Development Plan and should be reviewed, as necessary, against the HSA website.